tobozo/esp32-qemu-sim/README.md

 - firmware.bin
 - spiffs.bin (optional)

-The expected file names can be overriden:
+Note: the default file names can be overriden, but should always reside in the `build-folder`.

 ```yaml
   with: